Kitware/tangelo/docs/tangelo-py.rst

 .. py:function:: tangelo.content_type([type])

     Returns the content type for the current request, as a string.
-If ``type`` is specified, also sets the content type to the specified string.
+If `type` is specified, also sets the content type to the specified string.

+.. py:function:: tangelo.header(header_name[, new_value])

+    Returns the value associated to `header_name` in the HTTP headers, or ``None`` if the header is not present.

+    If `new_value` is supplied, the header value will additionally be replaced by that value.

 .. py:function:: tangelo.request_path()